stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 * Changing the shape of the data in emitted events.

 In our case, we recommend versioning URLs like you might do in a REST API.
 So if your original release is something like `/cart/web-components/v1/cart-button.js`, a breaking version can simply be `/cart/web-components/v2/cart-button.js`.
 Doing this allows a team to release a new, breaking version of a Web Component without automatically breaking downstream clients, and it allows downstream clients to update to the breaking version at their pace.

+If your use case includes a single Web Component potentially being used more than once in the same page session, breaking changes may also merit changing the name of the Web Component itself.
+For example, something like a `<logout-button>` Component may be used in your header nav and may also be present as a button on a profile page.
+In our case, it would be very likely that the team which has ownership of the navigation menu does not have ownership of the profile page, and so they may not want to update with breaking changes to `<logout-button>` at the same time (depending on team priorities).
+That being the case, you may need to also version the name of the Web Component.
+This can be as simple as `<logout-button-v2>`.
+This way both Web Components can be registered with `window.customElements` without clashing, and those still on the old Component

 It's important to note that, following the [`Semantic Versioning model`](https://semver.org/), the URL version  of Micro Frontend Web Components  should only be updated with major versions and on breaking changes.
 These URL-versioned releases eliminate the ability to release the new change without downstream cooperation.
 Any dependents will need to manually update the Web Component's URL to get the new version, so releasing new major versions for changes that aren't breaking, or releasing minor or patch versions in the URL will severely hinder a team's flow of continuous improvement.